Available Books

 Synopsis:

-In my new novel, Cousin Anne, the heiress of Rosings Park, Miss Anne de Bourgh, is told that she will marry her cousin Fitzwilliam Darcy.
+In Cousin Anne, Miss Anne de Bourgh, the heiress of Rosings Park, is told that she will marry her cousin Fitzwilliam Darcy.
 It is her duty and expected by all the family.
 True, their engagement is somewhat unusual in that their mothers agreed on the idea when she and Fitzwilliam were infants.
-But even though she is a youthful seventeen, Anne knows her own heart’s desire: she hopes to marry for love.
-Indeed, since arriving in London, her thoughts have been very agreeably occupied with daydreaming about a handsome young man she can well imagine marrying: George Wickham, the son of her uncle Darcy’s former steward.
-Even though Mr. Wickham isn’t at all suitable for her, Anne believes he has all the best part of beauty, his being tall, handsome, and charming.
-Her growing affection for the young gentleman begins with lively animal spirits and ends in disgrace.
-After distressing nearly everybody in the family with her bad behavior, Anne wonders: Who feels most deeply the dishonor of her untamed passion—her relations or herself?
+But at the age of seventeen, Anne knows her own heart: she hopes to marry for love.
+Indeed, since arriving in London, her thoughts have been very agreeably occupied with daydreaming about a handsome young man she can well imagine marrying: George Wickham, the son of her uncle Darcy’s former steward—a man who possesses the best part of beauty, his being tall, handsome, and charming.
+Her growing affection for Wickham begins with lively animal spirits and ends in disgrace.
+After distressing nearly everybody with her bad behavior, Anne wonders: Who feels most deeply the dishonor of her untamed passion—her relations or herself?

 Rosings Park